adobe/aem-project-archetype/src/main/archetype/README.md

 Or to deploy only a single content package, run in the sub-module directory (i.e `ui.apps`)

     mvn clean install -PautoInstallPackage

+## Documentation

+The build process also generates documentation in the form of README.md files in each module directory for easy reference.
+Depending on the options you select at build time, the content may be customized to your project.

 ## Testing